MaxMyzer/Not-McDs/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Unlikely to be fufilled, but you are more than welcome to share.
-title: ''
+title: "[FR]"
-labels: ''
+labels: enhancement
 assignees: ''

 ---